valsteen/err/README.rst

 ------------------------

 - Invite the bot directly from your chat client.
 - Send commands directly to the bot, or in a MUC the bot has joined.
-(Try sending _!help_, without the quotes)
+(Try sending "!help", without the quotes)
-- If you wish to know more about a specific command you can send _!help command_
+- If you wish to know more about a specific command you can send "!help command"

 More documentation is available on the wiki : https://github.com/gbin/err/wiki